 Searching, finding and scraping digital assets, which are often dispersed, can be very time-consuming for researchers in the digital humanities.
 We have created a prototype index ("One API") that brings together persistent identifiers of digital ZB resources (metadata, full texts and digital copies).
 We are also experimenting with making the aggregated data searchable and downloadable so that researchers no longer have to scrape it themselves.

-The effort was worth it: the swisscollections association took up our idea of data downloads.
-We are currently working with the IT department of the University Library of Basel to enables swisscollections hit lists to be downloaded as data.
-This means that our idea of the “One API” is implemented with a reach that goes well beyond the ZB data.
-From around summer 2024, users will be able to download a zip folder with metadata about their search results in CSV, JSON and MARCXML formats with one click on swisscollections.ch.
-In addition, HTML pages with download links are provided, which allow all digital pages and OCR texts (if available) to be added to the hit list in one go.
-This new functionality makes it much easier for digital humanities researchers to create image and text corpora from digitized library and archive holdings.
+The effort has paid off: The organization swisscollections has embraced our idea of data downloads.
+Together with the IT department of the University Library of Basel, we were able to enable the download of swisscollections search results as data.
+Thus, our concept of "One API" is being implemented with a reach that goes far beyond the ZB data.
+Since the end of September 2024, users can download a ZIP folder containing metadata for their search results in CSV, JSON, and MARCXML formats with a single click on swisscollections.ch.
+Additionally, HTML pages with download links are provided, allowing users to obtain all digitized pages and OCR texts (if available) for the result list in one go.
+This new functionality significantly simplifies the process for digital humanities researchers to create image and text corpora from digitized library and archive collections.
+Learn more about it in our blog post.

 Collect, save and share digital copies